cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 # Rest of environment variables for Pod to run
 ```

-We recommend that the admin will define "Role" instead of "ClusterRole" to follow the principle of least privilege on resources.
+We recommend that the admin will define `Role` and not `ClusterRole` to follow the principle of least privilege on resources.

 #### Code changes

 In the current solution, there are behaviors that need to be changed:

-1. Enhance Batch retrieval

-*Support Job application identity*

-To authenticate to Conjur, the Secrets Provider application identity (or Resource Restrictions) will be the characteristics of the Pod that it is running in.
-Currently, we do not have a "Job" application identity granularity so to allow the Secrets Provider the ability authenticate to Conjur, the customer will need to choose between the Namespace or Service Account granularities.
-If there is a requirement to support a "Job" granularity this can be done by adding code to the authenticator in Conjur.

-*Enhance Batch retrieval*
+**Enhance Batch retrieval**

 At current, the Secrets Provider code looks at the "K8S_SECRET" environment variable in each of the Pods and preforms a batch retrieval against the Conjur API to get the relevant Conjur Secrets.
 If there is a failure in retrieving one of the secrets, the request fails and no secrets are returned to the request Pod.